-The University undertakes subcontracting agreements as part of its apprenticeship offer where a subcontracting arrangement will add value to the quality of its own or another lead provider’s apprenticeship delivery.
+Learn about NTU Apprenticeships subcontracting agreement, which will add value to the quality of its own or another lead provider’s apprenticeship delivery.

 The University operates its apprenticeship subcontracting arrangements in-line with Education and Skills Funding Agency (ESFA) apprenticeship funding rules and associated guidance for subcontracting with delivery partners.

 The University operates apprenticeship subcontracting in one of two ways:

 - The University acts as the lead training provider and sub-contracts some of the training to a partner institution for delivery.
 The University retains oversight of the whole apprenticeship.

 - The University acts as a sub-contractor to another lead training provider for parts of the training.
 The lead provider retains oversight of the whole apprenticeship.

 Subcontracting relationships will be in one of three forms:

 - Subcontract for Functional Skills English and Maths delivery.

 - Subcontract to the employer or another learning provider for delivery of selected knowledge, skills or behaviours.
 Where subcontracting is in the apprentice’s best interests by enhancing the apprenticeship experience, an apprentice’s employer can be approved to deliver selected units from within our programme.
 This will only be in instances where the employer is on the RoATP and has sufficiently qualified persons with appropriate levels of expertise.

 - The University acts as the lead training provider and sub-contracts some of the training to a partner institution for delivery, to fill a gap in niche or expert provision.